Purpose | General | Plagiarism | Matters of Style | End Matter

 It is in your interest to put your paper in the best condition possible before submitting it to an instructor.
 A sloppy paper indicates indifferent work, and such work will not receive favorable consideration.

 The department requires that papers be completed on word-processing equipment, manuscripts to be printed double-spaced on good white paper 8 1/2 by 11 inches in size.
 Make the margins one inch at the top and bottom and on both sides.
 Supply a title page containing the title of the paper, the author's (your) name, the course name and number, and the date of submission.
-Number the body of the text using Arabic numerals placed in upper right corner of each page, beginning with page 2 (the number for page 1 should be centered at the bottom of the first page).
+Number the body of the text using Arabic numerals placed in the upper right corner of each page, beginning with page 2 (the number for page 1 should be centered at the bottom of the first page).
 Place source citations (notes) and the bibliography in separate sections at the end of the paper.
 (Note: if your word-processing program will place the notes at the bottom of each page, that is acceptable.)

 Write what you have to say in good, clear, idiomatic English.
 Use the past tense rather than the historical present and the active rather than the passive voice.
 Write in the third person, and avoid the use of contractions.
 Use direct statements and shun circumlocution.
 Choose words and phrases carefully so as to convey the exact shade of your meaning.
-Avoid wordiness, banality, and vagueness as you would carriers of plague.
+Avoid wordiness, banality, and vagueness as you would carriers of the plague.
 Make your writing so clear that any intelligent reader, though ignorant of your subject, can readily understand what you say.
 Keep in mind that how well you write may one day make the difference between employment and unemployment.

 To be acceptable, a research paper must adhere to the standard rules of English usage.
 Never be satisfied with a first draft marred by misspelled words, grammar faults, poorly structured sentences, and paragraphs lacking in unity and cohesion.
 Arm yourself with a dictionary, a thesaurus, and a style manual, and use them often.
 They will help you remain accurate and consistent throughout in matters of spelling, hyphenation, punctuation, enumeration, and the like.
 Remember that a significant portion of your grade will depend upon how well your paper is written.